dambor/tanzu-luma-board/README.md

 ![scene](https://github.com/dambor/tanzu-luma-board/blob/master/pictures/tsm.png?raw=true)

 I'm using pre-build whitboard for sake of better communication and engagement.
-You can find my Tanzu drwainings here.
+You can find my Tanzu drwainings [here](https://miro.com/app/board/o9J_kseF458=/).

-And no, you cannot use your markers for this whiteboard.
+onAnd no, you cannot use your markers for this whiteboard.
 That is merely figurative! :)

 Voilá!!
 Happy Tanzu Luma Whiteboarding!!